bruce30262/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 }
 ```

-> 🤔...this looks very similar to fibonacci ....
+🤔...this looks very similar to fibonacci ....
 wait a second ...
 It **IS** fibonacci !!
 OMG I'm such an idiot 😫
+{: .notice}

 ☝ Yeah...that's me after N hours of frustrations...